-Many mesothelioma treatment options can extend your life expectancy and improve your quality of life.
-Your treatment plan will primarily depend on the location of the cancer, or the type of mesothelioma you have (pleural, peritoneal, or pericardial).
-Other factors that will affect your course of treatment include the cell type present in the tumors (epithelioid, sarcomatoid, or biphasic), the stage at which you are diagnosed (1–4), your gender, your age, and your overall health.
+Many treatment options can extend your life expectancy and improve quality.
+Your treatment plan will vary based on the location of the disease or the type of mesothelioma you have (pleural, peritoneal, or pericardial).
+Other factors that will affect your course of treatment include the cell type present in the tumors (epithelioid, sarcomatoid, or biphasic), the stage at which you are diagnosed (1–4), your gender, age, and overall health.

-Patients who have stage 1 or 2 mesothelioma are often candidates for curative treatment options.
-The aim of curative treatment is to eradicate as much of the cancer as possible.
-Because these treatments can be aggressive — usually involving a combination of surgery, chemotherapy, and radiation — they are generally recommended for patients who are otherwise in good health.
+Patients who have stage 1 or 2 mesothelioma are often candidates for curative therapy options.
+The aim of curative care is to eradicate as much of the disease as possible.
+Because these therapies can be aggressive — usually involving a combination of surgery, chemotherapy, and radiation — they’re generally only recommended for patients who are otherwise in good health.

-Because mesothelioma is so rare, you should seek treatment from a doctor who has experience treating mesothelioma.
-Your mesothelioma doctor, along with the rest of your cancer care team, will create a treatment plan tailored to your individual case.
+The disease is very rare, and because of this you should seek help from a doctor who has experience treating this illness.
+Your doctor, along with the rest of your cancer care team, will create a treatment plan tailored to your individual case.

-There are many treatment options for mesothelioma.
-These include surgery, chemotherapy, radiation, and immunotherapy.
-Some patients are also eligible for clinical trials, which are used to test new and emerging treatments.
-All of these treatment options may be deployed as both curative and palliative care.
+There are many options for fighting the disease.
+These include the standard treatments, as well as other complementary therapies.
+Some patients are also eligible for clinical trials, which are used to test new and emerging methods.
+All of these options may be deployed as both curative and palliative care.

-During mesothelioma surgery, your surgeon will usually attempt to remove as much of the cancer as possible.
-Although surgery is often a curative treatment option, less-invasive surgical procedures may also be used as palliative treatments to relieve pressure from the tumor or from built-up fluid.
+During mesothelioma surgery, your surgeon will usually attempt to remove as many tumors as possible.
+Although surgery is often a curative option, less-invasive surgical procedures may also be used as palliative methods to relieve pressure from the tumor or from built-up fluid.

 Chemotherapy is primarily used to kill any cancer cells that remain after surgery.
-However, chemotherapy can also serve as a palliative treatment to slow the progress of the cancer and prolong life expectancy.
+However, chemotherapy can also serve as a palliative option to slow the progress of tumors and prolong life expectancy.

-Doctors use radiation therapy as both a curative and palliative treatment to shrink cancer cells and stop or slow their spread to other areas of the body.
+Doctors use radiation therapy as both a curative and palliative options to help shrink cancer cells and stop or slow their spread to other areas of the body.

-Also known as ‘biotherapy,’ immunotherapy improves the immune system to help it fight the spread or recurrence of mesothelioma.
+Also known as ‘biotherapy,’ immunotherapy is a popular type of targeted therapy that targets cancer cells while stimulating the immune system to help it fight the spread or recurrence of mesothelioma.

-Many mesothelioma patients may be eligible to participate in clinical trials.
-Doctors and researchers conduct clinical trials and allow patients access to new and emerging treatments.
+Many patients may be eligible to participate in clinical trials.
+Doctors and researchers conduct clinical trials and allow patients access to new and emerging therapies.

 Most mesothelioma patients will receive a combination of the above treatment types.
 This is known as ‘multimodal therapy.’
-These treatments can be administered in three stages: neoadjuvant therapy, primary therapy, and adjuvant therapy.
+These methods can be administered in three stages: neoadjuvant therapy, primary therapy, and adjuvant therapy.

-Primary therapy refers to the main treatment for a disease.
-For mesothelioma, the primary therapy is usually surgery.
+- Primary therapy refers to the main treatment for a disease.
+For this disease, primary therapy is usually surgery.

-Adjuvant therapy occurs after the primary treatment.
-Adjuvant therapy for mesothelioma often includes chemotherapy and/or radiation.
+- Adjuvant therapy occurs after primary treatment.
+Adjuvant therapy often includes chemotherapy and/or radiation.